AngelHack-APCS/hackhcmc_backend/README.md

 # Bara - hackhcmc 2024 - Backend

+## Introduction

+This repository contains the backend code for our hackhcmc 2024 project.

 ## Link to components

 ### Frontend
-You can access our backend server [here](https://github.com/AngelHack-APCS/hackhcmc_frontend)
+You can access our frontend server [here](https://github.com/AngelHack-APCS/hackhcmc_frontend)

 ### Database
 You can access our database server [here](https://github.com/AngelHack-APCS/hackhcmc_db)